 This is the The Story of Mayanai.

 The magnificent mountains and savannahs of Northern Kenya are the backdrop for the story of Mayanai, a Samburu woman, who struggles to make ends meet when her husband is unexpectedly swept away in a flood.
 Refusing to see herself as a victim, she joins a training program that not only empowers her to play a vital role in her homeland’s wildlife conservation, but also significantly raises her status in her indigenous community.
 It’s an uplifting “heroine’s journey” of how she learns to save her community’s natural resources while providing a brighter future for her children.
+A full-scale documentary is being filmed for release in 2025.

 Latest News